slartibaartfast/allocate-token/README.md

 ```

-The astratribeappcreds secret holds the username and password used to log in to the tribe keyspace.
+The astratribeappcreds secret holds the username and password used by the role which has permissions to log in to the tribe keyspace.
 ```
 kubectl create secret generic astratribeappcreds --from-literal=tribeappusername='TAUser' --from-literal=tribeapppassword='TAPassword'
 ```